Lawyers For Semi-Truck Accidents On Illinois Highways

 These factors point to drivers that are continuing to drive even when they are tired or ill to make their deadlines.
 They may be using medications that affect their ability to drive safely.
 Other causes listed in top 20 factors in the study were illegal maneuvers, following too closely, inattention and that the driver was pressured to drive even though fatigued.

 When these large trucks are involved in an accident, it is much more complicated than when two passenger cars crash.
 The truck driver may be the one at fault, but it may be the company he works for or even a third party contractor that is financially liable.
-Those who are victims of a large truck accident should seek legal advice and representation to handle their interests in these cases.
+Those who are victims of a commercial truck accident should seek legal advice and representation to handle their interests in these cases.

 Rosenfeld Injury Lawyers regularly represents clients injured in trucking collisions on the following Illinois highways: